l7mp/stunner/doc/OBSOLETE.md

 ## Access control

-Before deployment, it is worth evaluating the potential [security risks and best practices](/doc/SECURITY.md) for securing STUNner.
-Below, we summarize the only step that is specific to the standalone mode: configuring access control.
+The security risks and best practices associated with STUNner are described [here](/doc/SECURITY.md), below we summarize the only step that is specific to the standalone mode: configuring access control.

 By default, a standalone STUNner installation comes with an open route: this essentially means that, possessing a valid TURN credential, an attacker can reach *any* UDP service inside the Kubernetes cluster via STUNner.
-This is because, without an operator, there is no control plane to supply [endpoint-discovery service](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#endpoint-discovery-service-eds) foe the dataplane.
+This is because, without an operator, there is no control plane to supply [endpoint-discovery service](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#endpoint-discovery-service-eds) for the dataplane and therefore `stunnerd` does not know whether the peer address a client wished to reach belongs to the legitimate backend service or not.
 In order to prevent open access through STUNner, the default standalone installation comes with a default-deny Kubernetes NetworkPolicy that locks down *all* access from the STUNner pods to the rest of the workload.

 ```yaml
 apiVersion: networking.k8s.io/v1